Colonel Wiltse retires after 34 years of service

 |0

-This work, Colonel Wiltse retires after 34 years of service, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Colonel Wiltse retires after 34 years of service, by SrA Alexis Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT